CUHK-ESSC-4510/ESSC4510-2020-Spring/README.md

 # ESSC4510 2020-2021 Spring Class

-Please refer to the files corresponding to each tutorial (e.g. L01.* are the files for L01 assignment).
+Please refer to the files corresponding to each tutorial (e.g. L01.* are the files for L01 assignment) in the [repository](https://github.com/CUHK-ESSC-4510/ESSC4510-2020-Spring).

 Go to the assignment link (e.g. [L01](https://classroom.github.com/a/227byaeX)).
 Do the following steps to edit and submit your assignments.